Optimization of Modified Quantum Discord in Projector Space: Optimization of Modified Quantum Discord in Projector Space

 In this case, the minimization of $\alpha$ by lemma 1 is just that of $D(P(SA,n_{i'}k_{j'}||P(A,k_{j'}))$, as in $D(P_{i'j'}||P_{j'}))$.
 The reduced density matrices have eigenbasis $\{\Bar{{\Pi}}^{A}_{j''}\}$ and $\{\Bar{{\Pi}}^{S}_{i''}\}$.

 We arrived at (4) using (2).
-Comparing (4) and (3) gives us the following equations that we shall use in differentiating the states of the diagonal basis from the rest.
+Comparing (4) and (3) gives us the following equations,

-It is important to notice here that the chain rule multiplication of probabilities in (5) and (6) followed by a summation over the exclusive alternatives wouldn't work for any other basis other than $\{|\Bar{n}_{i''}>\}$ or $\{|\Bar{k}_{j''}>\}$ because of the interference terms[15].
-Equations (5) and (6) ask us to recognize that the states of S and A are essentially a classical mixture only in their diagonal basis and no other.
-Now that we have all the required probabilities in order, let us minimize.\\ \end{multicols} We use equations (1) and (3) to find ${H(S|A)}_{\{{\Pi}^{A}_{j'},{\Pi}^{S}_{i'}\}}$, introduce (5) at the next step and employ log-sum inequality[16] with respect to the index $\{j''\}$.
+It is important to notice here that the chain rule multiplication of probabilities in (5) and (6) followed by a summation over the exclusive alternatives wouldn't work for any other basis other than $\{|\Bar{n}_{i''}>\}$ or $\{|\Bar{k}_{j''}>\}$ because of the interference terms[8].
+Equations (5) and (6) ask us to recognize that the states of S and A are essentially a classical mixture only in their diagonal basis and no other and it is this realization that helps us minimize discord.\\ \\ We use equations (1) and (3) to find ${H(S|A)}_{\{{\Pi}^{A}_{j'},{\Pi}^{S}_{i'}\}}$ from lemma 1, introduce (5) at the next step and employ log-sum inequality[9] with respect to the index $\{j''\}$.
 The $j'$-terms within the logarithm cancel out and a summation over $\{j'\}$ gives us the minimization at ${\{\Bar{{\Pi}}^{A}_{j''}}\}$.